nasa-jpl/autoRIFT/README.md

 * a Normalized Displacement Coherence (NDC) Filter has been developed to filter image chip displacemnt results based on displacement difference thresholds that are scaled to the search limit
 * sparse search is used to first eliminate the unreliable chip displacement results that will not be further used for fine search or following chip size iterations
 * another chip size that progresses iteratively is used to determine the chip displacement results that have not been estimated from the previous iterations
-* a slight interpolation is done to fill the missing (unreliable) chip displacement results using bicubic mode (that can remove pixel discrepancy when using other modes) and an interpolation mask is returned
+* a light interpolation is done to fill the missing (unreliable) chip displacement results using bicubic mode (that can remove pixel discrepancy when using other modes) and an interpolation mask is returned
 * the core image processing is coded by calling OpenCV's Python and/or C++ functions for efficiency
 * the sub-module is not only suitable for radar images, but also for optical, etc